vinstic-myshell/myshell-doc-en/🎉-events/april-events.md

 Event Rewards: 10 Genesis Passcard NFT whitelist spots

-Event Description: LXDAO and LXDAO buidler's contributions in the areas of conscientious cultural communication, DAO organizational system exploration, Web3 talent cultivation, and use case promotion are admirable.
+Event Description: LXDAO and LXDAO buidler's contributions in conscientious cultural communication, DAO organization system exploration, Web3 talent cultivation, and use case promotion are commendable.
 Therefore, we hope to issue Myshell Genesis membership passes to all LXDAO buidlers.
-LXDAO buidlers can verify their LXDAO Buidler card by connecting their wallets and following Myshell's official Twitter account.
+LXDAO buidlers can verify their LXDAO Buidler card by connecting their wallets and following Myshell's official Twitter.
 After joining the Myshell Discord server, they will receive whitelist status identification.
-Please stay tuned for announcements regarding the minting of Myshell Genesis membership passes.
+Please stay tuned for subsequent announcements regarding Myshell Genesis membership pass minting.

 ## 🤝SeeDAO Community Collaboration Airdrop